-8 Identifying bushfire risk potential for Glenorchy LGA
+5. Identifying bushfire risk potential for Glenorchy LGA

-8.1 Risk statement
+Risk statement

-A bushfire impacting Glenorchy under a severe or above fire danger rating (figure 4) will impact the health of people and can cause death(s) and will impact fauna, flora, cultural values, built assets, infrastructure and the local economy.
+A bushfire impacting Glenorchy under an Extreme or above fire danger rating (figure 4) will impact the health of people and can cause death(s) and will impact fauna, flora, cultural values, built assets, infrastructure and the local economy.
 By recognising and mitigating this risk Council can contribute to making a more resilient community.